 Hereditary Hemorrhagic Telangiectasia (HHT), also known as Osler-Weber-Rendu Syndrome, is a genetic blood vessel disorder that affects about 1 in 5,000 people worldwide.
 HHT does not discriminate… it impacts males and females, regardless of age, from all racial and ethnic groups.

-- Read "Learn About HHT" brochure at a minimum to educate yourself about issues relating to HHT diagnosis, screening, and treatment.
+- Educate yourself about issues relating to HHT diagnosis, screening, and treatment.
 Be sure to note why a person suspected of having HHT should have antibiotics before dental work, and how simple screening for the internal manifestations of HHT, especially in lung and brain, can prevent disability or even death.
-HHT is a disorder you can do something about!
-This truly is an instance where knowledge is power.

-- Stand with others who are living with HHT to advocate for patients, educate healthcare providers and the public, fight for federal funding to support HHT research, and make scientific breakthroughs possible.
+- Get Involved and stand with others who are living with HHT to advocate for patients, educate healthcare providers and the public, fight for federal funding to support HHT research, and make scientific breakthroughs possible.